Programs of Study

 Many of our neuroscience students attend graduate school, medical school or join academic neuroscience labs where they work on some of the most complex neuroscience issues in human health.

-Recent graduates of our program are currently:
+Recent graduates of our program:

 Brain Awareness Week

 Celebrate, share and promote your knowledge of the nervous system.
 Every March, we get involved in events on campus and in the Fargo-Moorhead community.